Attempt 1 at Angkor Wat – Fail

-We went for a stroll around Angkor Wat, walking the length of the bas-relief that ran along the walls, depicting battles between Gods and demons and then on to the grounds.
+We went for a stroll around Angkor Wat, walking the length of the stone bas-relief that ran along the walls, depicting battles between Gods and demons and then on to the grounds.

 After strolling around Angkor Wat, we hopped back in the TukTuk and made our way to The Bayon temple.
 We drove through a large stone archway and were greeted by what looked like the palace from the jungle book…

 Upstairs the crowd thickens, traditional dancers in colourful attire offer photographs with tourists on the stone steps for $1.

 We left The Bayon and the driver stopped off at two smaller temples opposite each other.
 We had a wander around, with only three other people in sight other than the little market stall sellers placed in the space between the two structures.

-We headed to Ta Prohm, but stopped at another temple en route.
+Afterwards, we headed to the Ta Prohm temple but stopped at another en route.
 This particular temple was known for having a ridiculous amount of steep stone steps.
-H was feeling poorly again and I was still dizzy with dehydration.
-We sat that one out whilst the others explored.
+H was feeling poorly again and I was feeling dizzy with dehydration.
+We sat that one out in the TukTuk whilst the others explored.

-We arrived at Ta Prohm, also known as “The Tomb Raider” temple owing to the fact that scenes from the movie were filmed there.
+We finally arrived at Ta Prohm, also known as “The Tomb Raider” temple owing to the fact that scenes from the movie were filmed there.
 We strolled around this place where nature had taken over, marveling at ancient trees and carved stone.